cehceh/divsystem/README.md

 # Welcome to MY-SITE API Sample Project

+# Note:

+*You will found two contributors, two emails are for me cehceh(amr.jobmail@gmail.com) with my private email and amrammer(amr.ali@tuftstudios.com) with tuft studios email*
+*The reason for that because on my machine I ran (git config --global user.email) for this email(amr.ali@tuftstudios.com) and forgot to do the same action for the main one(amr.jobmail@gmail.com)*

  *Here is a brief about it*

 # 1- First you can find requirements.txt and run files beside manage.py file